banos/xxtmp-testmvc/tests/README.md

 $ gulp test-server
 ```

-To run the tests for all TodoMVC implementations, run the following:
+To run the tests for all TobuyMVC implementations, run the following:

 ```sh
 $ npm run test
 ```

-In order to run tests for a single TodoMVC implementation, supply a framework argument as follows:
+In order to run tests for a single TobuyMVC implementation, supply a framework argument as follows:

 ```sh
 $ npm run test -- --framework=angularjs